w3f/w3f-education/docs/Rust/section2/data-types.md

 ### Arrays

 An **array** is a collection of multiple values.
 Unlike tuples, these values must be the same type.
-Arrays are like lists - and are useful for again, having a fixed amount of types, as well as having data stored on the **stack**.
+Arrays are like lists - and are useful for having a fixed amount of types and having data stored on the **stack**.

-Arrays aren't typically used as often as **vectors**, which is a type of collection that includes a number of convenience methods for sorting and manipulating the values within the collection.
-Vectors can grow and shrink in size, as the data is managed by the **heap**, whereas arrays are fixed-length, and stored on the stack.
+Arrays are typically used less often than** vectors**, which is a type of collection that includes a number of convenience methods for sorting and manipulating the values within the collection.
+Vectors can grow and shrink in size, as the data is managed by the **heap**, whereas arrays are fixed-length and stored on the stack.

 ```rust